Art therapy & counselling services

 I’ve facilitated group therapeutic workshops for adults, supporting them to explore their creativity and develop new ways to express themselves.

-I’ve tutored at Western Sydney University on the arts therapy and psychotherapy programs, supporting students to become arts therapists and counsellors.
+I’m a lecturer and tutor at Western Sydney University on the arts therapy and psychotherapy programs, supporting students to become arts therapists and counsellors.

 I’ve worked within the LGBTQIA+ community, actively supporting diversity, inclusion and wellbeing.